CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 6. Carmel Beach – Monterey County

-Carmel Beach is pure coastal charm.
-With its white sand and cypress trees, it feels almost storybook-like.
+Carmel Beach is pure coastal charm, with golden sands and cypress trees that make it feel almost storybook-like.
 It’s also famously dog-friendly, which makes it a win for pet-loving families.

 Why it’s one of the CA best beaches: Scenic, peaceful, and perfect for long sunset strolls.